 For information on the RIBA's classes of membership and the criteria for joining, follow this link to the RIBA website: Joining the RIBA.

 Both the RIAS and RIBA run their subscription year from January to December.
-Please click on the links to see the fee table.
 You can download a Direct Debit Mandate 2017 form. (please note: RIAS run Direct Debits from Jan - Oct.)
 RIAS Membership Fees 2017

 Reduced Subscription Fees

-Members who are unemployed, low income, on a career break or on maternity leave may apply for a reduced subscription.
+Members who are unemployed, low income, on a career break or on maternity leave may apply for a RIAS Reduced Subscription Application Form.

 For any further information please contact our Membership Manager Charlene Rankin at email@example.com or phone 0131 229 7545.